lpod/lpod-python/doc/level1.rst

 a special character (the "bullet"), which must be provided as a "character" named argument, whose value is an UTF-8 character.

-If the ``image`` type is selected, the URI of an image resource must be provided; the affected items will be displayed after a graphical mark whose content is an external image.
+If the ``image`` type is selected, the URL of an image resource must be provided; the affected items will be displayed after a graphical mark whose content is an external image.